Thorvarium/ultraviner/README.md

 # Ultraviner
 ## Vine Productivity Tool

+Ultraviner
+Vine Productivity Tool
-Ultraviner (UV) is the official browser extension from the Amazon Vine discord group.
-It improves Vine usability and also interoperability between our Discord and Vine.
+Ultraviner (UV) is a browser extension that improves Vine usability with a variety of quality of life features and also interoperability between our Discord and Vine.
 It works on all platforms, including PC/macOS/Android/iPhone/iPad.

 This github repository is being used for bug reports and for discussions about ideas and future features.